simondlevy/AirSimCar/README.md

 # AirSimCar
-Quickstart for driving the car in Microsoft AirSim
+Quickstart for driving the car in Microsoft AirSim on Windows computers

-## 1. Get the AirSim executable
+## 1. Get the AirSim executable for Windows

 Download the following three files: